crisslokman/arch/README.md

 - mov-cli-git | a movie in terminal
 - gnome-keyring | this is needed so i can install the github app from the AUR
 - gnome-desktop

+## nvim
+to install plugins i need to install "vim-plug"
+- telescope